 Interpreting the Symbolic Meaning of Death and Loss for Healthy Life Transitions: Loss, death, removal.
 Experiencing these things is a fact of life.
 We all are touched by having lost something in our lives.
 Removal of material objects, saying goodbye to our kids when they go off to college, the death of a loved one, loss of health, or wealth…loss comes in many different forms, and none of us are exempt from it.
 In fact, the hard truth is that death and loss are guaranteed.
 So it would behoove us to learn ways to adapt, cope or even embrace these hard times.

 Symbolic Meaning Of Death And Loss: Gaining Perspective On The Meaning of Death

 This post is an invitation to take a look at these often disheartening subjects in a symbolic way.
 Why?
 Because often when we experience the removal of someone or something in our lives, it brings a symbolic message which when heeded, we gain astonishing personal growth.

-Most of us, (self included) tend to interpret loss as a negative experience.
+Most of us, (self-included) tend to interpret loss as a negative experience.
 There are exceptions of course….we could celebrate getting rid of an unwanted influence in our lives.
-But in terms of losing someone or something we value, loss can be a potentially devastating circumstance.
+But in terms of losing someone or something we value, the loss can be a potentially devastating circumstance.